 Habanero hot sauce is a homemade hot sauce, bursting with spicy flavor.
 This easy condiment recipe isn’t for the faint of heart, but if you love habanero peppers, you will love it!

-Alright chile heads, this one is for you.
-It’s hot.
-It’s spicy.
-It just might make your eyes water but God help me, I can’t stop putting it on All.
+Alright chile heads, this easy hot sauce recipe is for you.
+It’s hot and spicy.
+It just might make your eyes water, but God help me, I can’t stop putting it on All.
 The.
 Things.
-Homemade Habanero Hot Sauce is where it’s at friends and I’ve got my recipe to share with you today.
+Homemade Habanero Hot Sauce is where it’s at, friends and I’ve got my recipe to share with you today.

 But honestly, I can’t get enough of spicy food.
 And spicy is just what this Habanero Hot Sauce is.
 And when I say spicy, I mean 10 habaneros spicy.

 That’s right.
-This beautiful bottle of orange peppery deliciousness has 10 whole habaneros in it.
+This beautiful bottle of orange peppery deliciousness has 10 whole habanero peppers in it.

-Now what do you serve this with?
 Well I have been putting it on all kinds of things.
 A drizzle on some tacos.
 A dab on some steak.
 Mixed with butter and slathered on chicken wings.
-Heck, the other day when I was craving something spicy but was out of my Mrs. Renfro’s, I was straight dipping chips in this Habanero Hot Sauce.
+Heck, the other day when I was craving something spicy but was out of my Mrs. Renfro’s, I was straight dipping chips into this Habanero Hot Sauce.
 Yes, it’s spicy but it has an awesome flavor that I just can’t get enough of.
-So if you are a chile head, or there is one in your life you need to make this.
+So if you are a chile head, or there is one in your life, you need to make this.
 Pronto.